needle-mirror/com.unity.addressables/Documentation~/TransformInternalId.md

 public class WebRequestOverride : MonoBehaviour
 {
     //Register to override WebRequests Addressables creates
-    //The UnityWebRequests will default to the standard behaviour private void Start()
+    //The UnityWebRequests will default to the standard behavior private void Start()
     {
         Addressables.WebRequestOverride = EditWebRequestURL;